CliMA/ClimaTimeSteppers.jl/docs/src/dev/report_gen.md

 # Verifying Correctness

-The `IMEXAlgorithm` supports problems that specify any combination of the following: an implicit tendency `T_imp!`, an explicit tendency `T_exp!`, a limited tendency `T_lim!`, a function `dss!` that applies a direct stiffness summation, and a function `lim!` that applies a monotonicity-preserving limiter.
+The `ARKAlgorithm` supports problems that specify any combination of the following: an implicit tendency `T_imp!`, an explicit tendency `T_exp!`, a limited tendency `T_lim!`, a function `dss!` that applies a direct stiffness summation, and a function `lim!` that applies a monotonicity-preserving limiter.

 ## Convergence without a Limiter